black-coda/nike_shoe_shop/README.md

 - [✅] Implement Firebase Authentication
 - [✅] Implement OTP verification using Firebase Authentication
 - [✅] Integrate Paystack payment gateway into the app
-- [✅] Fetch and display list of Nike shoes from a backend API
+- [✅] Fetch and display a list of Nike shoes from a backend API
 - [ ] Implement smooth page scrolling and animations
 - [👨🏿‍💻] Add cart functionality and checkout process
-- [ ] Implement search functionality to allow users to search for specific shoes
+- [ ] Implement search functionality to allow users to find specific shoes
 - [✅] Allow users to add shoes to their wishlist
 - [ ] Implement a ratings and review system for each shoe
 - [ ] Allow users to view their purchase history and track their orders
-- [ ] Implement push notifications to notify users about new shoe arrivals and sales
+- [ ] Implement push notifications to keep users updated on new shoe arrivals and sales
-- [ ] Test the app thoroughly and fix any bugs
+- [ ] Thoroughly test the app and fix any bugs
 - [ ] Create a release build of the app
-- [ ] Publish the app to Google Play Store and App Store
+- [ ] Publish the app to the Google Play Store and App Store

 ## Getting Started 🚀